 No matter what your must-have feature list includes, be sure it takes into account all the teams and departments that provided input during the initial research phase.
 While it may not be possible to accommodate all requests, keeping a list at hand ensures all teams are equitably considered.

-Armed with interdepartmental input and lists of what features you’re looking for, now it’s time to research which customer relationship management software options on the market best meet your needs.
-You’ll want to take a three-pronged approach to narrow down your options and decide which ones to test drive.
+Armed with interdepartmental input and lists of what features you’re looking for, now it’s time to research which CRM options on the market best meet your needs.
+Take a three-pronged approach to narrow down your options and decide which ones to test drive.

 - Get word-of-mouth referrals: Ask peers, colleagues, and other business owners what CRM they use and if they’re happy with it.
-Find out what they consider its pros and cons to be, and whether they’d purchase it again over other options.
+Find out what they consider to be its pros and cons—and whether they’d recommend it to you or not.

 - Read trade magazines and websites: Online and print publications related to your business or trade can be a great source of information and give you an idea of what CRM software is popular in your industry.

-Most CRM companies offer free trials of their software so potential customers can try before they buy.
-The best free trials provide access to all features to allow for a full assessment and include enough free trial days for you to get a real sense of the product.
-If possible, have multiple people in your company use the trial for the widest variety of opinions during this important trial run.
+Most CRM companies offer free trials of their software so potential customers can try it before purchasing.
+The best free trials provide access to all features, allowing for a full assessment and giving enough free trial days for you to get a thorough sense of the product.

 Things to look for during a CRM trial period: